-One course in Java, C, C++ or Matlab
+One course in Java, C, C++ or MATLAB

 Applicants to electrical engineering, computer engineering, computer science, or computer science and engineering should take C++.
-For all other majors, Matlab is preferred.
+For all other majors, MATLAB is preferred

-One year of biology with lab for the major (cellular, molecular, and genetic) is strongly recommended for bioengineering.
+One year of biology with lab for the major (cellular, molecular, and genetic) is strongly recommended for bioengineering

-At least one course from the humanities or social sciences for UC eligibility, though applicants are encouraged to complete up to four courses in those areas and one life science elective.
+At least one course from the humanities or social sciences for UC eligibility, though applicants are encouraged to complete up to four courses in those areas and one life science elective

-Completion of IGETC or UC Reciprocity is not required for entrance to these majors.
+Completion of IGETC or UC Reciprocity is not required for entrance to these majors

-Students may satisfy core requirements by completing engineering courses in statics, dynamics, strength of materials, properties of materials, and circuit analysis, depending on their major.
+Students may satisfy core requirements by completing engineering courses in statics, dynamics, strength of materials, properties of materials, and circuit analysis, depending on their major

 Minimum GPA: 3.4

-IGETC not required; partial IGETC not accepted
+IGETC required: No; partial IGETC not accepted

 Double-major possible: Yes.
 Students may double major only if the second major is outside the School of Engineering and must be approved by the other major and college.